timescale/docs/tutorials/blockchain-query/index.md

 content_group: Query the Bitcoin blockchain
 ---

-# Analyze the Bitcoin blockchain
+# Query the Bitcoin blockchain

 [Blockchains][blockchain-def] are, at their essence, a distributed database.
 The [transactions][transactions-def] in a blockchain are an example of time-series data.
 You can use